Experiment Overview

 MATLAB Code

-The Bode plot was generated using MATLAB's margin() function on the P_i(s) transfer function.
-Response plots overlaid setpoint and measured speed.
-Full script: Lab 5 Appendix A.
+The Bode plot was generated using MATLAB’s margin() function on the Pi(s) transfer function.
+Step response plots overlaid setpoint and measured speed, and steady-state error was computed over a time-averaged settling window.

 s = tf('s');